LinCAS-lang/LinCAS-doc/Introduction/Operation.md

 # Simple operation

 The classical example would be the `Hello, world`, but here, a different, but not too far, example has been chosen.
-We will print the result of a sumple sum
+We will print the result of a simple sum

 ``` CoffeeScript
 printl 5 + 3